ChanderG/c-compiler/growth.md

 Just realized, the global table`s offset once you come out of a program is off.
 Corrected somewhat by introducing st lastOffset function.

 Current setup not working with function parameters.
 Also possible error in declarator_list_opt.

+###After Empty parameter function declarataion working
+This however does not handle the problem of parameter declarataion.

+Note: Pointer use has not been covered.

+And analysis reveals a serious flaw in the grammar.
+The test case here compiles flawlessly, showing the error in the grammar.
+The declarator_list_opt matches the one shown in t1.c .
+What we need is the parameter list rule limited to simple possibilities.